Decades of NYPD evidence destroyed in Brooklyn fire

-NEW YORK (WPIX) – Decades-old evidence stored inside a New York City Police Dept. warehouse has now been completely destroyed by a fire Tuesday in Brooklyn.
+NEW YORK (WPIX) – Decades of evidence stored inside a New York City Police Department warehouse in Brooklyn was destroyed by fire Tuesday.

-NYPD officials said it will take some time to figure out exactly what was lost and the impact it will have on cold case and cases up for appeal.
+NYPD officials said it will take some time to figure out exactly what was lost and the impact it will have on cold cases and appeals.

 The fire at the Erie Basin Auto Pound, a low warehouse situated atop a long, curving breakwater on the Brooklyn waterfront, broke out at around 10:30 a.m.
 Tuesday, FDNY Chief of Department John Hodgens said.
 Police Chief of Department Jeffrey Maddrey, who joined Hodgens at a briefing at the fire scene, said the facility is used to store DNA evidence from crime scenes as well as e-bikes, motorbikes and cars.